 - if clinically extremely vulnerable individuals or those at increased risk cannot work from home, they and their employer should consider the level of risk, both on their journey to work and in line with the wider risk assessment of their working situation, as set out in the guidance for employers

 - if re-deployment would mean not having enough people on-site to run the operations, move vulnerable workers into lower risk activities where they have the highest chance of remaining 2 metres away from others, wherever possible

 - providing support for workers around mental health and wellbeing.
 This could include guidance or telephone support for example

 - workers who have symptoms of coronavirus or workers living in a household with someone showing symptoms of coronavirus or workers who have been told by NHS Test Trace Protect that they are a contact of a positive case should self-isolate and stay at home

 - Enable people to work from home while self-isolating if appropriate.
 See current guidance for employees and employers relating to statutory sick pay due to coronavirus

-- Ensure there are processes in place if someone attending the workplace shows symptoms or is infected
+- Ensure there are processes in place if someone attending the workplace shows symptoms or is infected and asymptomatic.

 PPE (Personal Protective Equipment) and face coverings